Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu asks why Minias her is red despite her being a green and blue type cybervator

+	- Makkusu has customized his Cyber.Beast and CSD to have a talking Ai which he calls torrey

 	- Mini falls in the backyard of Makkusu

 		Makkusu asks what happend Minia tells him that she is not supposed to tell him but because he saved her that he will tell him.
 She insist that he does not tell anyone because if word gets out she will be in trouble

 	- Makkusu tells a worried Spike what happen

 		it is placed on the news Minia teleports to Makkusu enraged that he told.
 He is seen taking a shower and is wearing his headband/glasses Minia asks him why he wears even while in the shower.
 He tells her that it is a keepsake from his parents that he doesnt want to lose.
+He tells her their names where Torrey and Mack.

 	- The Cyvolters are teased as a mysterious group of Cybervators that has been capturing/stealing the satellites the house Cyber.Beast.
 It is revealed to be something that has been going on for a while now.